iOS 14 and Facebook ads: All you need to know

 More resources

-This change from Apple with iOS 14 is a big change for everyone that will undoubtedly have some level of consequences for every Facebook advertisers, big and small.
+This change from Apple with iOS 14 is a big change for everyone that undoubtedly had some level of consequences for every Facebook advertisers, big and small.

 But fortunately, there are many of us here to help you navigate these changes and the new advertising world post iOS 14.